Reviewing SCWorx (WORX) and The Competition

 |SCWorx Competitors

-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 22.70%.
-Given SCWorx’s peers higher probable upside, analysts clearly believe SCWorx has less favorable growth aspects than its peers.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 35.52%.
+Given SCWorx’s rivals higher probable upside, analysts clearly believe SCWorx has less favorable growth aspects than its rivals.

 Summary